Criticism of the war on terror: Role of American media

 Researchers in communication studies and political science found that American understanding of the "war on terror" is directly shaped by how mainstream news media reports events associated with the conflict.
-In Bush's War: Media Bias and Justifications for War in a Terrorist Age political communication researcher Jim A. Kuypers illustrated "how the press failed America in its coverage on the war on terror."
-In each comparison, Kuypers "detected massive bias on the part of the press."
-This researcher called the mainstream news media an "anti-democratic institution" in his conclusion.
-"What has essentially happened since 9/11 has been that Bush has repeated the same themes and framed those themes the same whenever discussing the war on terror," said Kuypers.
-"Immediately following 9/11, the mainstream news media (represented by CBS, ABC, NBC, USA Today, The New York Times, as well as The Washington Post) did echo Bush, but within eight weeks it began to intentionally ignore certain information the president was sharing and instead reframed the president's themes or intentionally introduced new material to shift the focus."
+In Bush's War: Media Bias and Justifications for War in a Terrorist Age, political communication researcher Jim A. Kuypers illustrated "how the press failed America in its coverage on the war on terror."
+In each comparison, Kuypers "detected massive bias on the part of the press".
+Kuypers called the mainstream news media an "anti-democratic institution" in his conclusion, and wrote: "What has essentially happened since 9/11 has been that Bush has repeated the same themes and framed those themes the same whenever discussing the war on terror. ...
+Immediately following 9/11, the mainstream news media (represented by CBS, ABC, NBC, USA Today, The New York Times, and The Washington Post) did echo Bush, but within eight weeks it began to intentionally ignore certain information the president was sharing and instead reframed the president's themes or intentionally introduced new material to shift the focus."